Shakeri-Lab/MMSFM/README.md

     These files must be saved to `data/`.

-    The `data/datagen.py` script can generate the synthetic datasets and generate the corresponding scatter plots.
+    The [`data/datagen.py`](data/datagen.py) script can do 3 things:

+    1. Generate the synthetic datasets and draw the corresponding scatter plots.
-    It can also preprocess the single cell datasets using the top 50 and 100 PCA components, as well as the top 1000 highly variable genes.
+    2. Preprocess the single cell datasets using the top 50 and 100 PCA components, as well as the top 1000 highly variable genes.
+    3. Download if necessary, then preprocess the CIFAR-10 and Imagenette datasets for easier loading.
+Downloading is handled via Torchvision's in-built datasets.

     You can run the script as follows:

     ```bash